Getting Started with Databricks for Big Data Analysis

 - A sample CSV dataset for testing.

-Step 1: Set Up Your Databricks Workspace
+Step 1: Set up your Databricks workspace

-- Create an account at Databricks.
+- Create an account at Databricks (Free Edition is the quickest start).

 - Log in and open your workspace.